top of page

 ...Let your body change position if it wants to.
 Yes go ahead, scratch your head and that itch on your nose.
 Just let your body do whatever it usually does as it falls asleep.
 But your mind doesn't have to go to sleep..."

 -You can also try waking up 4 hours before you usually wake up, then set an alarm to wake you up every hour and a half after that.
-This way you can try method 1 at least three times before you really wake up!
+This way you can try to astral project at least three times before you really wake up!

 -Don't want to set an alarm?
 Try drinking lots of water instead before you go to bed.

--Having a dim, dark, cool room.
-Consider getting blackout curtains or covering your windows and all the major openings where light creeps back into your room with aluminum foil so that you can sleep in longer. :)
+-Having a dark and cool room.
+Consider getting blackout curtains, a sleep mask, or even covering your windows with aluminum foil so that you can sleep in longer.

 THE SIGNS